Bamjr/Delivery-Espacio-space-shooter-game/README.md

 ## 🙏 Credits

-Created with love by a junior high school student using the Godot game engine.
+Created with love by a group of junior high school students using the Godot game engine.
 Thanks to teachers, mentors, and friends who supported the journey.